-As a service organization within the College of Communication and Information Sciences, Alabama Public Radio aims to promote intellectual, social and cultural conditions of the regional, state, national and international publics.
+As a service organization within the College of Communication and Information Sciences, Alabama Public Radio (APR) aims to promote intellectual, social, and cultural conditions of the regional, state, national and international publics.
 This aim is actualized through service that advances a vigorous exchange of ideas within a culturally diverse environment.
-Members of such a community – students, faculty and staff – who learn together are better equipped to understand, appreciate and contribute to a twenty-first century global society that emphasizes pluralism and freedom of speech.
+Members of such a community – students, faculty, and staff – who learn together are better equipped to understand, appreciate, and contribute to a twenty-first century global society that emphasizes pluralism and freedom of speech.

 Alabama Public Radio is licensed to the University of Alabama as part of the Center for Public Television and Radio (CPT&R), a service organization of the College of Communication and Information Sciences.
 APR follows University recruitment and employment policies with activities conducted in relationship with the University's Department of Human Resources.
-Diversity goals are included in WUAL's most recent Equal Employment Opportunity Public File Report under the University of Alabama Statement on Diversity.
+The public is invited to view WUAL's most recent Equal Employment Opportunity Public File Report on the APR website.

 As part of the College of Communication and Information Sciences, APR has established the following objectives regarding the diversity of its workforce and community service:

 - Maintain an inclusive curriculum

 - Provide diversity through research, service, and public events